 As with any important project, upfront planning helps to ensure success.
 The first step is to review the unit's strategic plan and determine if a position can help achieve the plan's goals.
-Having an inclusive work force should be among those goals.
+Cultivating a highly qualified workforce by expanding individual equal opportunity for all should be among those goals.
 The next step is to obtain authority to recruit for the position within your departmental guidelines and in consultation with the budget director and next level supervisor.
-Once approval is received for the creation of a new position or to fill a vacant position, the hiring manager (in consultation with HR-TA, FE-PA, or OIE) develops a recruitment plan for the search.
+Once approval is received for the creation of a new position or to fill a vacant position, the hiring manager (in consultation with the Human Resources Business Center (HRBC)) develops a recruitment plan for the search.
 The plan should be as specific as possible, clearly defining the position's responsibilities, desired qualifications and specialty area along with a timeline for the search.